 Brush the cavity of the trout with oil and season with pepper, parsley and a squeeze of lemon.

-Put two of the fillets in a roasting bag with the wine and secure with an elastic band.
+Put two of the fillets in a roasting bag with half the wine and secure with an elastic band.

 Cook for 3 minutes - split the bag carefully and put the cooked trout in a serving dish.